Nina Kandinsky: Relationship with Wassily Kandinsky

 Colourful Ensemble (1938) as an Easter present.

 When the Bauhaus was closed by the Nazis in 1933, the Kandinskys were "compelled to leave".
 They travelled to Paris where Marcel Duchamp suggested they stay at Neuilly-sur-Seine.
 They hoped that they might return to Germany, but after a year they settled in France and never returned to Germany.
 This was where Wassily died in 1944.

-In 1938 there was a major retrospective of Wassily's work at the Guggenheim, New York which was "meticulously planned by Kandinsky and his wife".
+In 1938, there was a major retrospective of Wassily's work at the Guggenheim, New York, which was "meticulously planned by Kandinsky and his wife".
 The art collector Peggy Guggenheim "did not get along with the proprietary and businesslike Nina."

 Having sought French citizenship since 1934, the Kandinskys were granted it in July 1939.
-Their German passports had expired and weren't renewed.
-In 1941 the American journalist Varian Fry arranged for the Kandinskys to obtain a visa for America, but they decided to stay in France.
+Their German passports had expired and were not renewed.
+In 1941, the American journalist Varian Fry arranged for the Kandinskys to obtain a visa for America, but they decided to stay in France.